Brokered CD pros and cons

 Given these wrinkles, the key to buying a CD is knowing what you're buying.
-Here are some questions that can get you started.
+Here are some questions that can get you started:

-How much are fees?
+- How much are fees?
 Fees can diminish returns, especially during low-interest times like these.
-And brokerage fees can run as high as 50 basis points per CD, Laura says.
+And brokerage fees can run as high as 50 basis points (0.50%) per CD, Laura says.
 However, banks usually don't charge fees on their CDs.

-Where can you get the highest rates?
+- Where can you get the highest rates?
 If you have many accounts at one bank or a high balance of more than $100,000, you may be able to negotiate higher bank CD rates.
-Online banks are the exception; they usually don't negotiate CD rates, Laura says.
+Regional bank rates can vary dramatically from national ones.

-What's the early withdrawal policy?
+- What's the early withdrawal policy?
 Banks typically charge an early-withdrawal penalty of 90 days' worth of interest, but brokered CDs are different, Laura says.
-If you want to exit your investment, you must sell your CD on a secondary market, where CDs are sold by brokers and prices are driven by investor demand.
+If you want to exit your investment, you must sell your CD on the secondary market, where CDs are sold by brokers and prices are driven by investor demand.
 That means you could lose principal, especially when interest rates rise and CD demand slumps.

-Who is the issuer?
+- Who is the issuer?
 Brokered CDs typically are bought in bulk from one bank and then sliced into pieces.
 Sometimes these CDs are lower quality, meaning they may have lower safety ratings but offer higher yields.
 "They're usually offered by institutions that need to raise funds," Hopwood says.
 "They're not always the strongest."

 That means it's up to you to identify and vet the issuer, not the broker.
 And if that bank fails, getting your money from a broker usually takes more time than getting it from a bank would.